 As recipients of God’s love, we are blessed to share that love with those around us.
 We do this through various local ministries that reach out to schools, hospitals, and individuals in need.
 Highland also shares with other Christian communities in the service of several powerful local organizations, such as HopeWorks and Agape.
 At Highland you not only experience a community of love, but join with that community in loving others.

 An annual service project sponsored by Memphis area Churches of Christ that brings teenagers, college students, and adults together to repair, scrape, and paint homes for people in need.
+Held in early June.

 Each Thanksgiving Highlanders fill sacks with ingredients for a Thanksgiving meal and money for a turkey.
 Sacks are distributed to families in need in the Raleigh area by the Raleigh Community Church of Christ (see below).

 Highland provides two ministries which serve those who contact Highland directly for resources.
 Lifeline serves people from the community who call with emergency/crisis needs.
 Care serves people connected to Highland who have on-going and significant financial needs.
-We’ve committed $35,000 to these inter-connected ministries.